 Oklahoma – Wichita Mountains Wildlife Refuge

-When you’re not admiring the grazing bison, elk, and white-tailed deer at Wichita Mountains Wildlife Refuge, there are 18 pet friendly hiking trails and lakes for boating and paddling.
+As if watching the grazing bison, elk, and white-tailed deer weren’t enough reason to visit Wichita Mountains Wildlife Refuge, you and your pet will also find 18 pet friendly hiking trails and lakes for boating and paddling!

 Arkansas – Canoe the Buffalo National River